Yashas008/High-Speed-Comparator-with-GPDK090/README.md

 Correct Output Polarity: Verified
 Regeneration Behavior: Confirmed
-Transient Simulation: Shows valid digital-level outputs switching in response to differential input and clock edges
+Transient Simulation: Shows valid digital-level outputs switching in response to differential input and clock edges Layout has been generated and vlaidated with DRC and LVS and parasitics have been extracted for said device.

 ### Output Snapshot